-Melanoma is caused by malignant pigment cells (melanocytes).
-The development of malignancy in melanocytes is due to genetic changes in DNA but how and why this occurs is largely unknown.
+Melanoma is caused by malignant melanocytes.
+The development of malignancy in melanocytes is due to genetic changes in DNA, but how and why this occurs is largely unknown.
 The melanoma cells in amelanotic melanoma cannot produce mature melanin granules, which results in lesions that lack pigment.

 To account for the lack of pigment, three models have been proposed.

-Amelanotic melanomas are classically described as skin coloured.
-A significant proportion are red, pink or erythematous.
-Typical early lesions present as asymmetrical macular lesions that may be uniformly pink or red and which may have faint light pigmentation of tan, brown or grey at the periphery.
+Amelanotic melanomas are classically described as 'skin coloured'.
+A significant proportion are red, pink, or erythematous.
+Typical early lesions present as asymmetrical macular lesions that may be uniformly pink or red and may have faint light tan, brown, or grey pigmentation at the periphery.
 The borders may be well- or ill-defined .